-How food labelling can help you manage your baby’s allergy
+How food labelling can help you manage your baby’s food allergy

 The small print